donutdaniel/Python-Challenge/README.md

 ### **Problem 13**
 * Digging through the webpage returned an xml file, which I could access through the xmlrpc.client module
 * Using all the functions provided by the module, I was able to get the phone method to work.
 Calling "Bert" (Thanks Problem 12) responded with "555-ITALY".
 The key is Italy.

+### **Problem 14**
+* The bun has a swirl, and the image below it is a wire.
+Coiling the wire outputs a cat image.
+* Key as cat tells us that the cat is named Uzi.
+Key to problem 15 is uzi.